kindone/cppproptest/doc/Generators.md

 &nbsp;

-## Arbitraries provided by `cppproptest`
+## Built-in generators provided by `cppproptest`

-Built-in generators are called Arbitraries. `cppproptest` provides a set of Arbitraries for immediate generation of types that are often used.
+Built-in generators are in the form of Arbitraries. `cppproptest` provides a set of Arbitraries for immediate generation of types that are often used in practice.

-* `char` and `bool`
+* Boolean type:`bool`
 * Character type: `char`
 * Integral types: `int8_t`, `uint8_t`, `int16_t`, `uint16_t`, `int32_t`, `uint32_t`, `int64_t`, `uint64_t`
 * Floating point types: `float`, `double`